 Kesah takes on London Marathon for Veterans Aid

-Kesah Trowell will be joining around 40,000 London Marathon runners on 22nd April to raise funds for Veterans Aid.
-The 42-year-old, who heads up corporate responsibility for Dixons Carphone when she’s not pounding the pavements to get fit for the London Marathon, has a 3hrs 49min personal best to beat, but she’s determined to do it.
+Kesah Trowell joined around 40,000 London Marathon runners on 22nd April to raise funds for Veterans Aid.
+The 42-year-old, who heads up corporate responsibility for Dixons Carphone, completed the 26.2-mile course in just 4 hours – an amazing result considering the 2018 event was officially the hottest on record.

 Kesah got to know Veteran’s Aid through a friend who volunteers at the charity.
 “He’s a straight-talking military man and someone I respect very much, so when he explained how VA supports soldiers in a unique and tangible way, I was intrigued.
 Through my work I interact with lots of great charities on a daily basis – but as well as the warm family feel of the team, VA shines through in terms of the immediacy and quality of its support.
 I also admire how the charity quietly and capably ‘gets on with the job’ of helping people – just like the former soldiers they serve.”

-CEO of Veterans Aid Dr Hugh Milroy said, “Going the extra mile to support a charity is one thing, but being prepared to press through the pain barrier over 26 takes real commitment and we’ll be rooting for Kesah all the way.
+CEO of Veterans Aid Dr Hugh Milroy said, “Going the extra mile to support a charity is one thing, but being prepared to press through the pain barrier over 26 takes real commitment and we were rooting for Kesah all the way.
 It’s humbling when fundraisers push themselves so hard to help us, but gratifying to have such dedicated supporters.”